rcghpge/pymo/docs/paradigm-framework.md

 extensions of the Mojo ecosystem will be listed below.
 Mojo could essentially become a "bedrock" programming languange in a sense similar to C, C++, and other systems programming languages.
 These are based on my hunches and research.

-- Pymo's 'bedrock' will essentially be built on the LLVM tech stack and the Modular tech stack.
+- PyMo's 'bedrock' will essentially be built on the LLVM tech stack and the Modular tech stack.

 Tooling includes, but probably are not limited to the following:
 - [[Mojo](https://docs.modular.com/mojo/manual/) documentation